Service features

 The customization interface lets you create custom models to improve the service's speech recognition capabilities:

-• Custom language models let you define domain-specific words for a base model.
+- Custom language models let you define domain-specific words for a base model.
 Custom language models can expand the service's base vocabulary with terminology specific to domains such as medicine and law.
-Language model customization is available for both previous- and next-generation models, though it works differently for the two types of models.
+Language model customization is available for large speech models, previous- and next-generation models, though it works differently for the three types of models.

-• Grammars let you restrict the phrases that the service can recognize to those defined in a grammar's rules.
+- Grammars let you restrict the phrases that the service can recognize to those defined in a grammar's rules.
 By limiting the search space for valid strings, the service can deliver results faster and more accurately.
 Grammars are created for and used with custom language models.
 The service generally supports grammars for languages and models for which it supports language model customization.
+Grammars is available only for previous- and next-generation models.

 You can use a custom language model (with or without a grammar), a custom acoustic model, or both for speech recognition with any of the service's interfaces.